 General Certificate of Secondary Education - GCSE

 GCSEs are academic qualifications taken in specific subjects by students, typically towards the end of their secondary education.
 In Scotland the equivalent is the Standard Grade.
 The qualification usually consists of research and study skills, thought and analysis, team working, coursework and examinations.
 GCSEs prepare young people for further education, training or employment.
 GCSEs are predominantly academic in their nature.
-The top grades of GCSE (C-A*) are the equivalent of the old GCE ‘O’ Levels.
+The top grades of GCSE (formally grades C-A*, now grades 4-9) are the equivalent of the old GCE ‘O’ Levels.
 A number of technical GCSE subjects are available, some of which are compulsory like mathematics and the sciences.
 Technical GSCEs worthy of note include:

 These provide the basis of good communication, logic and technical understanding.
 Contact local schools and colleges for more on GCSEs.